-Module Lab Assignments 35% of final grade
+Module Lab Assignments 40% of final grade

-There will be 6 quizzes and/or lab assignments which will amount to 40% of the final grade (8% each).
-The grade will be determined using the best 5 grades out of the 6 assignments, with the lowest grade being dropped.
-Lab assignments will typically require students to work with population geography data in the form of maps, graphs, and tables.
+There will be 3 quizzes and/or lab assignments which will amount to 40% of the final grade (Lab assignments will typically require students to work with population geography data in the form of maps, graphs, and tables.
 You will have to use Excel extensively, especially for the early labs.
 The labs will be based upon the sections at the end of each textbook chapter entitled "Methods, Measures, and Tools."
-Each lab assignment will require some calculations using data, and may occasionally call for interpretation and communication of the results in paragraph format.
+Each lab assignment will require some calculations using data and may occasionally call for interpretation and communication of the results in paragraph format.

-Quizzes 15% of final grade
+Quizzes 20% of final grade